Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Nonlinear Traffic Simulation

 Here, we consider a scenario where one single vehicle suffers from a sudden and rapid perturbation, which often occurs at lane changes or merging lanes.
-Specifically, we assume that the traffic flow is in equilibrium state in the beginning, and at $t=30\,\mathrm{ s}$, one vehicle starts to brake at $-5\,\mathrm{ m}/\mathrm{s}^2$ for two seconds.
+Specifically, we assume that the traffic flow starts with an equilibrium state, and at $t=30\,\mathrm{ s}$, one vehicle begins to brake at $-5\,\mathrm{ m}/\mathrm{s}^2$ for $1.5\, \mathrm{s}$.
 Fig.~\ref{Fig:Simulation_Trajectory} shows the vehicle trajectories when the perturbation happens at the 5th vehicle.
 As can be clearly observed in Fig.~\ref{Fig:Simulation_Trajectory_Platoon}, when the AVs are organized into a platoon, the traffic wave persists until it reaches the position of the platoon.
 Hence, when the perturbation happens ahead of the platoon and close to the platoon leader, the platoon achieves an impressive performance: it quickly dissipates the perturbation, and stops it from continuing to propagate upstream.
 However, when the perturbation is introduced somewhere else, the platoon fails to dampen the traffic waves in a short time and the uniform distribution behaves much better under these conditions.

 The comparison of two specific performance metrics at various positions of the perturbation in Fig.~\ref{Fig:Simulation_Comparison} validates this observation.
 It is evident to see that uniform distribution achieves a better performance than platoon formation in most cases, with only a few exceptions where the perturbation happens close to the platoon leader.
 This result indicates that platooning indeed has a great capability in dissipating traffic perturbations when the perturbation happens immediately ahead.
-Nevertheless, it is highly possible that the perturbation happens somewhere else at a relatively low penetration rate (\eg, $20\%$ in the simulation).
-In this case, some other formations of AVs, \eg, uniform distribution, might have a greater potential in reducing undesired instabilities and improving travel efficiency for the entire traffic flow.
+Nevertheless, it is highly possible that perturbations happen somewhere else at a low penetration rate.
+In this case, other formations of AVs, \eg, uniform distribution, have a greater potential in reducing undesired instabilities and improving travel efficiency for the collective traffic flow.